-This topic contains 4 replies, has 2 voices, and was last updated by SAS 5 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 1 year, 4 months ago by SAS.

 I’m not doctor or medical professional but it sounds like he is prescribing you drugs for something completely different.
 Is he aware of misophonia and if not could you try to get an appointment with someone who is more familiar with the disorder for a second opinion?